 With the advanced vertical farming equipment and technology, high-level workforce, manual pollination, and massive energy requirements, running an indoor farm can get incredibly expensive.
 However, as automated capabilities for vertical agriculture evolve, labor costs may be reduced.

 While technology allows for enhanced efficiency and reduced costs, it also presents a great risk.
 Vertical farms depend on technology to maintain the ideal environment for growing crops.
 In the event of a natural disaster or other problem, a power failure could be detrimental!

 Now that you understand the advantages and disadvantages of vertical farming, here are some tips for adopting this new approach.

 1. Prepare for Managing Wastewater

-In the early stages, it is key to make a game-plan for managing wastewater.
-This is an element of the design process vertical growers and investors often overlook.
+In the early stages, it is key to make a game plan for managing wastewater.
+This is an element of the design process that vertical growers and investors often overlook.
 While hydroponic farms are typically designed to recirculate the water to preserve consumption, other vertical farming practices cannot and this water must be properly managed.

 2. Leave Room for Plumbing, Air Movement and Easy Access

 A common mistake made by growers and investors is packing as many plants into vertical structures as possible.
 It is important to be reasonable and leave enough space between and around the racking systems to allow for plumbing, air circulation, and access for your workers.

 Workers will need to get in between the growing racks to occasionally change out or clean them.
 If you don’t allow for enough aisle space for them to move freely, this process can get extremely challenging to execute properly.

 You’ll want to choose the strains that are well-suited for vertical production.
 Choose strains that flower before getting too tall to avoid them overgrowing and taking over the available space in each tier.
 It is also wise to choose plant strains that are resistant to disease.